• Skip to primary navigation

 Common standards include:

-Oil and gas projects may also follow additional client-specific requirements, particularly in large energy companies.
+Oil and gas projects may also follow additional client-specific requirements, particularly for large energy companies such as PETRONAS.

 4. How are pipe fitters certified in Malaysia?

-Pipe fitters are trained under NOSS-based programs through accredited TVET institutions.
+Pipe fitters are trained under NOSS-based programmes through accredited TVET institutions.
 However, project-specific requirements may demand additional certifications such as flange management, hydrotesting procedures, confined space entry, and safety compliance training.

 5. What safety requirements must welders and fitters meet?

-Workers must comply with Malaysian occupational safety regulations, which may include safety induction training, hot work permits, working at height certification, and medical fitness clearance.
-Construction sites typically require a CIDB Green Card.
+Workers must comply with Malaysian occupational safety regulations, which typically include safety induction training, hot work permit awareness, working at height certification, and medical fitness clearance.
+Construction sites universally require a CIDB Green Card.

 6. How can employers verify welding competency before hiring?